px212/px212/source/english/index.md

 ## NEWS

+-【2022.11】Peiqiang is promoted as an Associate Professor in IAP, CAS.

 -【2021.6】After three months of planing and preparing, our climate group, named *Climate Friends*, is now finally established!
 Climate Friends is an academic club that is organized by the young researchers in IAP.
 It provides a platform for researchers to discuss climate sciences freely, from the chaotic mesoscale eddies in the oceans to the magnificent quasi-biennial oscillation in the stratosphere, from the furious hurricunes in the tropics to the worrying sea ice loss in the Arctic, from the freezing Last Glacial Maximum to the even more sweltering future, just any topics related to our fascinating climate!
 Climate Friends has routine activities (both off-line and on-line) at every Thursday evening (Beijing Time).
 Please feel free to contact me if you want more information!